Reasonable Documentation definition

 Reasonable Documentation means a copy of any available title opinion or other explanations describing the Title Defect (which need not be prepared by an attorney) and

-Reasonable Documentation means documentation contemporaneously generated or prepared by a third party or the Settlement Class Member supporting a claim for documented Lost Time or Out-of-Pocket Losses.
-Non-exhaustive examples of Reasonable Documentation include telephone records, correspondence (including emails), or receipts.
-Except as expressly provided herein, personal certifications, declarations, or affidavits from the Participating Settlement Class Member do not constitute Reasonable Documentation but may be included to provide clarification, context, or support for other submitted Reasonable Documentation.
+Reasonable Documentation means documentation supporting a claim prepared by a third party.
+Non-exhaustive examples of Reasonable Documentation include credit card statements, bank statements, invoices, telephone records, and receipts.
+Except as expressly provided herein, personal certifications, declarations, or affidavits from the claimant do not constitute Reasonable Documentation but may be included to provide clarification, context or support for other submitted Reasonable Documentation.

 Reasonable Documentation means documentation tending to establish Out-of-Pocket Losses reasonably traceable to the Data Breach.